telaminai/dataflow-docs/index.md

 * Java library that saves time developing and maintaining reactive applications
 * Quick start development up and running in a couple of minutes
-* Native Kafka connector for simple enterprise integration {: .fs-6 }
+* Native Kafka connector for simple enterprise integration
+* Control functions embedded in a DataFlow act as agents responding to input events.
+{: .fs-6 }

 ## Example